 Grade changes are primarily approved for reason of a clerical error; grade changes for extra work or revised work are not permitted.

 A student who believes that an incorrect assessment has been made in connection with specific course (e.g., final course grade) or in connection with a specific course or program assessment (e.g., quiz, examination, research paper, lab report, language examination, or comprehensive exam) may appeal the grade in question by undertaking the following procedure.

-NOTE: For situations concerning academic integrity violations and grievance procedures, please refer to §9.1.
+NOTE: For situations concerning academic integrity violations and grievance procedures, please refer to §9.1- Academic Integrity Standards.

 - Academic grade appeals must be made in writing by the student to the instructor of record or faculty member who assigned it, within ten (10) business days of receipt of the contested grade.
 In the case of a grade assigned by a committee, the student will direct her/his request to the committee chair or, in cases where there is no serving chair, to the Department Chair or Program Director.

-- Should the student remain unsatisfied with the results of the initial review, s/he may request a secondary review by undertaking the following process:
+- Should the student remain unsatisfied with the results of the initial review, they may request a secondary review by undertaking the following process:

 - The recipient of the secondary review request shall institute the review within ten (10) business days of receipt and render a decision based on the merits and her/his academic judgment.
 The secondary reviewer may ask for additional information from the parties to the appeal, and shall have discretion in the methods used to conduct the review.
 The determination shall be communicated in writing to the student and instructor/faculty member of record in a timely fashion, and any necessary changes to the grade shall be made and recorded.

-- Should the student remain unsatisfied with the results of the secondary review, s/he may request a final review by undertaking the following process:
+- Should the student remain unsatisfied with the results of the secondary review, they may request a final review by undertaking the following process:

 - The student shall file a request for final review in writing to the GSAS Dean, within ten (10) business days of receiving the determination of the secondary review.